mmatyas/pegasus-docs/docs/themes/overview.md

 - `author`: the author of the theme; either simply a name or in "name <email>" format.
 - `summary`: a short (max.
 80-100 characters) summary.
 - `description`: a longer description.
 - `keywords`: keywords used for searching.
-Separate words with `,`.
+Separate them with '`,`'.
 - `homepage`: a link to you project's site.

 Every theme is required to have a `theme.cfg` file, with at least the `name` defined.